zhangxiangliang/note-effective-javascript/chapter-01-accustoming-yourself-to-javascript/item-03-beware-of-implicit-coercions.md

 ### Common
 * JavaScript can be surprisingly forgiving when it comes to type errors.
 * Calling a nonfunction or attempting to select a property of null, will throw error.
 * Sometime, JavaScript coerces a value to the expected type by following various automatic conversion protocols. eg: `-, *, /, %`.
-But `+` is subtler, because it iss overloaded to perform either numeric addtion or string concatenation, depending on the types of its arguments, it is favor of string, converting the number to a string.
+But `+` is subtler, because it is overloaded to perform either numeric addtion or string concatenation, depending on the types of its arguments, it is favor of string, converting the number to a string.
 * The bitwise operations not only convert to numbers but to the subset of numbers that can be represented as 32-bit integers (bitwise arithmetic operators `~, ^, &, |, <<, >>, >>>`).

 ### Coercions can also hide errors